-Law practices must notify the Law Society within 14 days if any person is issued a written warning or dismissed for bullying, discrimination or harassment.
+Law practices must notify the Law Society within 14 days if any person is issued a written warning or dismissed for bullying, discrimination, harassment, racial harassment, sexual harassment, theft or violence.
 Law practices must report if any person leaves before an investigation is completed.

 Law practices need to nominate a designated lawyer who will be required to report on an annual basis about compliance with their reporting obligations and employment policies.